Running to a Lydiard Groove

 "Whenever athletes found themselves struggling to find form, Lydiard lore prescribed going back to the bottom of the training pyramid - easy running - until they came right."

-Lorraine Moller, four-time Olympic marathoner for New Zealand and bronze medalist at the 1992 Games in Barcelona
+Lorraine Moller, four-time Olympic marathoner for New Zealand and bronze medalist at the 1992 Olympic Games in Barcelona

 "Train, don't strain."